Zenkovsky03/CorgyConnect/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here're some of the project's best features:a

 *   User Authentication: Secure user registration login and profile management.
 *   Dog Profiles: Create view and manage comprehensive profiles for dogs.